 For more about Bolivia's history, geography, culture, traditions, population, environment and more, check out our Bolivia for Kids section.
 Even though it's set up to be easily navigated by kids (we use a lot of pictures for them) most of the pages the banners lead to are written to be understood by kids, teens, teachers and parents.
 You can also read our gigantic section on facts about Bolivia.

-When you're ready to make all your travel plans, read all you can about visas, travel insurance, finding the cheapest flights, altitude sickness, yellow fever shots, and everything else you'll need to know if our plan your trip section.
+When you're ready to make all your travel plans, read all you can about visas, travel insurance, finding the cheapest flights, altitude sickness, yellow fever shots, and everything else you'll need to know if our travel information section.
 If you plan to brush up on your Spanish before your arrive, see these Spanish programs you can check out.

 If you have any additional questions or worries about anything or need more information, post as many messages as you like in our living in Bolivia forum.
 You can also use any of our specific regional forums here.
 If you have any questions you'd like answered privately, use this private form to contact us.
 This is the BoliviaBella.com webmaster.
 Have your parents sign up to receive our free monthly newsletter.

 If you ever have a problem while you are in Bolivia, your first points of contact should be always your parents, your foreign exchange program, and your country's embassy or consulate.
-If you're in Santa Cruz you can also visit the BoliviaBella.com office for non-emergency types of information.
+For non-emergency general information, you can also contact BoliviaBella.com.
 These are some of the expat services we provide.